 About

-Winner of the BSO’s Calleva Conducting Competition and described as a “talent to watch”, Enyi is the Calleva Assistant Conductor of the Bournemouth Symphony Orchestra.
-He is also the Artistic Director and Founder of Elysium Music, and recently listed on Classic FM’s ‘Rising Star’ list for 2025, as one of 30 incredible musicians under the age of 30.
+Enyi Okpara is the Calleva Assistant Conductor of Bournemouth Symphony Orchestra, after winning the BSO’s Calleva Conducting Competition in 2024.
+He is also the Artistic Director and Founder of Elysium Music and was recently listed on Classic FM’s Rising Stars List for 2025, as one of “30 incredible musicians under 30”.

 During the 2023/24 season, Enyi was the Conductor in Residence for the London Schools Symphony Orchestra.
 He was also one of six conductors selected to conduct the BBC Scottish Symphony Orchestra in 2024, as part of their Emerging Conductors’ Showcase, and was Assistant Conductor for Royal Academy Opera’s production of Britten’s Albert Herring.
 In 2022, Enyi was a finalist at the inaugural Weston Conductors Competition, during which he conducted the National Youth Brass Band of Great Britain and was also awarded the Young Conducting Scholarship with the national choral charity Sing for Pleasure in 2021.